 One lower limit and one upper limit can be selected to disable the stream.
 The lower limit is selected from lsc, lo, lolo or none.

 The stream number and the limit causing the stream disabled should be entered here.

+Stream n,

-- Stream n; - n serial number of the stream from 1 to 12;
+n - serial number of the stream from 1 to 12;

+Limit to disable;